The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Delhi Purple Sapphire which is actually an amethyst, is known to be responsible for a century’s worth of tragedy1.
 As per a legend, the stone was stolen from the temple of Indra in India.
 The British soldier who stole it faced a series of misfortunes and gave it away.

 The stone then got into the hands of Colonel W. Ferris, a Bengal cavalryman, who took it to England and faced a similar fate as the soldier.
 His health deteriorated and he lost everything he possessed.
+Ferris soon realized that he was owning a cursed diamond.
 He made multiple attempts to get rid of the gemstone to escape its curse but failed every single time.

 The Purple Sapphire had three owners – Colonel W. Ferris, his son, and Heron-Allen and all of them experienced a series of unfortunate events.